IS DRINKING AND DRIVING ILLEGAL? YES!…AND NO!

 HOW THE LEGAL ALCOHOL LIMIT IN TEXAS WORKS

-Most folks are under the impression that .08 refers to the percentage of alcohol in your bloodstream.
-Under that logic, your blood would be filled with 8% alcohol.
-That is not the case.
-If your blood was 8% alcohol, you would be quite dead.
+Many are under the impression that .08 refers to the percentage of alcohol in your bloodstream.
 What the .08 refers to, specifically, is how many milliliters of alcohol there are per 100 milliliters of blood.

 This is not a test of how impaired you are.
 This is a test only of how much alcohol is in your bloodstream when the test was administered.
 For instance, someone who drinks a lot may be able to drink several beverages in an hour without appearing drunk.
 Meanwhile, another person might feel tipsy after one drink while simultaneously having a BAC below the legal limit.
 It’s an imperfect test that authorities use because they have no way of determining someone’s level of drunkenness, only the concentration of alcohol in their bloodstream.